chengdongqiang/OrViT/README.md

 ```
 make refseq CPU=50
 ```
-Detach the screen terminal session: press Control+A and Control+D
+Detach the screen terminal session: press Control+A and Control+D.

 Reattach the screen terminal session: run "screen -ls" to check the screen_session_ID, and run "screen -r screen_session_ID" to reattach.